microsoft/PowerPlatformConnectors/independent-publisher-connectors/CO2 Signal/Readme.md

 # CO2 Signal Connector
 Get the most recent carbon intensity numbers for any country on the map.
-CO2 API allows you to get access to information about
+CO2 Signal API allows you to get access to information about

 * where the electricity in a specific region comes from
 * how it was produced